Why should you write a short thank-you email after an interview? The reason is simple thank you notes make a difference.

 Convey Interest In The Job Opportunity

 The interview follow up is key.
 Show interest!
 Many employers never get back to candidates because they don’t think they are interested.
 1 or 2 short sentences should be fine.
-You want to show interest but not seem desperate.
+You want to show interest and detail why you’re a good fit but not seem desperate.

 Ask Them If They Have Any Other Questions